 A wonderful example of a mid 17th century (circa 1660) carved oak press cupboard in original, untouched condition with superb original patina (colour) - ADDITIONAL IMAGES CAN BE VIEWED BELOW:

-This leads down to the top section consisting of the superbly carved central panel of 'the tree of life' design with further carved floral and foliate decoration both above and to the side.
+The top section consisting of a superbly carved central panel of 'the tree of life' design with further carved floral and foliate decoration both above and to the side.
 The central panel is flanked by a cupboard to either side, the doors with superb carved floral decoration.

 This leads down to the lower section consisting of lunette carved decoration to the top with two cupboards below, each door having three recessed panels which open to reveal a shelf inside.